securesign/sigstore-ocp/docs/sts/aws-sts.md

 For this you will need to have an `IAM role` for your AWS Identity Provider with permissions to list S3 buckets.
 From the AWS Console, choose `Roles-> Create Role -> Web Identity`.
-Choose your Identity provider from the dropdown list in your account and Audience.
+Choose your Identity provider from the dropdown list in your account and set the  Audience to "sigstore".
 Next, add the Policy `AmazonS3ReadOnlyAccess`.
 Note the ARN `arn:aws:iam::xxxx:role/xxxxxxxx`, to add to the cosign service account.

 Inspect the cosign deployment manifests and make any necessary changes.
 These are in `./docs/sts`.